Another Night (song): Background and release

 "Another Night" was originally released in Europe in the Summer of 1993 through Hansa Records (BMG Berlin).
 At first the single was only a minor hit in Europe.
 It had peaked at No.18 in Germany but had barely managed to make the Top 100 in other countries in Europe.
 Thanks to the promotional efforts of BMG Canada, the single suddenly reached No.1 on the Canadian charts in the Spring of 1994.
 The success of the single in Canada caught the attention of Arista Records CEO Clive Davis who at the time had become interested in bringing another European music project to the US market after becoming successful with the Swedish pop group Ace of Base.
 Once a new deal was finalized between Arista and BMG, the project name was shortened to Real McCoy and an all new release of the single was quickly planned for Summer 1994.
 Thanks to the promotional efforts of Arista in 1994, "Another Night" quickly reached No.3 on the US charts and remained on the US chart for over 45 weeks.
 It was also certified Platinum by the Recording Industry Association of America.
 The single also achieved Platinum sales in Australia and Silver status in the United Kingdom.

-Composition, vocals and lyrics
+Composition, vocals, and lyrics

 While singer Patricia "Patsy" Petersen stars in the music videos for the single, the actual vocals on the track were recorded with studio singer Karin Kasar.
 German rapper Olaf Jeglitza (O-Jay) wrote and performed the rap vocals on the single.
-"Another Night" was originally inspired by Roni Griffith's 1981 song "Desire", the Coca-Cola theme tune and Captain Hollywood Project's 1992 song "More and More."
+"Another Night" was originally inspired by the Roni Griffith song "Desire" (1981), the Coca-Cola theme tune, and the Captain Hollywood Project song "More and More" (1992).
 The song lyrics tell the story of a woman who longs to be with the anonymous individual she encounters every night in her dreams.
 The rap vocals represent the man's voice in the woman's head, saying the things she wants to hear and promising to fulfill her desires and cover her with his love.
-However, each dawn brings pain to the vocalist, as she realizes "when the night is gone, I'll be alone."
+However, each dawn brings pain to the vocalist, as she realizes: "When the night is gone, I'll be alone."